 - for early field-testing under controlled conditions.

 Prototyping can uncover requirements, in particular, those related to how users interact with the system.
-UI prototypes are often used in brainstorming sessions, or in meetings with the users to get quick feedback from them.
+UI prototypes or mock ups are often used in brainstorming sessions, or in meetings with the users to get quick feedback from them.

 Can explain product surveys

 Studying existing products can unearth shortcomings of existing solutions that can be addressed by a new product.
-Product manuals and other forms of technical documentation of an existing system can be a good way to learn about how the existing solutions work.
+Product manuals and other forms of documentation of an existing system can tell us how the existing solutions work.